dgrafuwsp/COVIDer/samples/README.txt

-These are sample outout files.
+These are sample output files.